JPFunk/JP_MidTerm_Plant/JP_MidTerm_Plant/README.md

 1. 4 Sensor integration inlcuding soil sensor code function loop for automatic and manual watering from Adafruit.IO web Dashboard.
 2. Sensor values dipslayed on OLED and Dashboard w/ special Pump ON inidcator and graphic denoting Water Pump activation.

-Hackster.IO Project page:
+Hackster.IO Project page: Hackster page will be posted after Mid Term is Completed

-Video File Details:
+Video File Details: Video will be posted after Mid Term is Completed